PointCloudLibrary/blog/blogweb/gsoc14/wnguatem/index.rst

 In this work however, we aim at solving the model fitting tasks using a Bayesian approach.
 Amongst others, this approach has the advantage of being very flexible and generic i.e. both parametric and non-parametric (e.g. curves, surfaces using splines) models can be fitted.

-Brainstorming with my Mentor
+Brainstorming with my mentor
 ----------------------------
 These are some of "Bits and Bytes" from the discussions I've had with my mentor Zoltan -Study the existing SampleConsensus and Tracking Module.
 -What can be taken from these Modules ?
 -The Pros and Cons of inheriting from these modules rather than re-inventing the wheel ?
--Extending the posible model types for say Torrus/ellipsoids -B-Spline Fitting
+-Extending the posible model types for say Torrus/ellipsoids -B-Spline curve fitting in 3D
 -Knot/Control point placement problematic
 -Lets try first an MCMC Sampling approach for already existing model types (Planes, Lines,Cylinders ...)
+-B-Spline surface fitting

 Recent status updates